Nancy Drew: Characteristics

 Nancy Drew is a fictional amateur detective.
 She is originally depicted as a blonde-haired and blue-eyed 16-year-old high school graduate, but in later editions is rewritten as a titian-haired and blue-eyed 18-year-old graduate and detective.
 In the series, she lives in the fictional town of River Heights with her father, attorney Carson Drew, and their housekeeper, Hannah Gruen.
 Carson is very successful in his job, and is often called away on business for days or even weeks at a time, leaving Nancy on her own—and when this happens, he is always shown to have complete faith and trust in Nancy's ability to look after herself, and to solve mysteries.
 Nancy for her part is very proud of her father and his work, and is unshakable in her respect and admiration for him.
 She loses her mother at the age of ten in the original versions and at the age of three in the later version.
 This loss is reflected in her early independence—running a household since the age of ten with Hannah clearly identified as a servant in the earlier series, who is however later referred to as a surrogate parent.
 As a teenager, she spends her time solving mysteries; some she stumbles upon, and some begin as cases of her father's.

 In the opening volumes, Nancy's closest friend is the somewhat flighty but fun-loving Helen Corning, but this character is quickly supplanted by the fifth book by her two long-term closest friends, cousins Elizabeth "Bess" Marvin and George Fayne.
 Bess is delicate and feminine, while George is a tomboy.
-The two are very much opposites, although both are both loyal and devoted friends of Nancy, and usually end up assisting her in the solving of whatever mystery is at hand—Bess much more so than Helen, who is only glimpsed very, very occasionally in later volumes.
+The two are very much opposites, although both are both loyal to Nancy, and usually end up assisting her in the solving of whatever mystery is at hand—Bess much more so than Helen, who is only glimpsed very, very occasionally in later volumes.
 Nancy is also occasionally joined by her boyfriend Ned Nickerson, a student at Emerson College, who is introduced in the seventh book.

 Nancy is often described as a super girl.
 In the words of Bobbie Ann Mason, she is "as immaculate and self-possessed as a Miss America on tour.
 She is as cool as a Rock Star and as sweet as Betty Crocker."
 Nancy is well-off, attractive, and amazingly talented: